 If you had recently traveled to affected areas in India and feeling any of the symptoms like fever/cough/breathing difficulty/ then you should immediately contact with the medical officers of your area and tell them about these symptoms.

 If you are sick, avoid contact with pets or animals.
 Even though there are no reports of any animal infected with COVID-19, other types of coronavirus can affect the animals.
 Even if you want to take care of a sick animal, wear a mask and gloves.

-Since this disease is caused by a new virus, so the new vaccine could take time in development.
+Currently, there is no vaccine to prevent COVID 19.
+This disease is caused by a new virus, so the new vaccine could take time in development.
 It could take a few weeks or months or even year.

-As of today, there is no specific treatment for infection caused by COVID-19.
+As of today, there is no approved treatment for infection caused by COVID-19.
 But some of the symptoms can be treated on the patient’s health condition.
 Good Medical care is very supportive in the treatment of the symptoms of COVID-19.

 People infected with SARS-CoV-2 or those who had contact with COVID-19 should wear a surgical face mask to reduce the spread of the virus.
 The health care workers caring for patients affected with COVID-19 should wear N-95 masks.